chetmurthy/sandbox-public/camlp5/qast.md

 AST.
-(That is, you're walking an AST, making small modifications, but most of it stays the same; so in principle, at a node `Add(Mul(e1,e2), e3)` when rewriting `e3` actually changes it visibly, but `Mul(e1,e2)` doesn't, we might want that the result value's first subtree is shared with that of the input's first subtree.)
-I called this "rehascons"ing (admittedly not a great name).
+(That is, you're walking an AST, making small modifications, but most of it stays the same; so in principle, at a node `Add(Mul(e1,e2), e3)` when rewriting `e3` actually changes it visibly, but `Mul(e1,e2)` doesn't, we might want the output value's first subtree to be pointer-equal to the input's first subtree.)
+I called this "rehashcons"ing (admittedly not a great name).
 The idea being, we're not trying to hash-cons, but only to restore whatever sharing was there originally, to whatever extent that's possible.

 But this is neither sufficient in all cases, nor real hash-consing.
 The problem with hash-consing is::